 Light up your Bike!

-This month, to coincide with the clocks going back, we handed out more than 1,500 sets of bike lights to encourage cyclists to ‘Light Up’ for the Winter evenings.
+This week, to coincide with the clocks going back, we’ll be handing out hundreds of free spare bike lights to encourage cyclists to ‘Light Up’ for the Winter evenings.

 With the days being shorter and the nights drawing in early, it is essential to light up your bike.
 Dublin Cycling Campaign is once again promoting an awareness campaign to share some advice and helpful lighting-up tips.
-As part of this campaign our volunteers handed out free spare lights at various locations around Dublin over the past couple of weeks.
-The free lights were extremely popular and we ran out very quickly on each evening that we handed them out.
+As part of this campaign our volunteers will be handing out free spare lights at various locations around Dublin over the coming days.
+These free lights were extremely popular last year and we ran out very quickly so remember it’s a first come, first served basis!

 **Tuesday 19th November - 5.00-6.00pm - The Five Lamps, Dublin 1

 **Tuesday 19th November - 5.30-7.00pm - Dun Laoghaire DART station

 **Wednesday 20th November - 5.30-7.00pm - Booterstown DART station

 **Thursday 21st November - 5.30-7.00pm - UCD Clonskeagh entrance

 **Wednesday 4th December - 5.00-6.00pm - Christchurch, Dublin 1 where we will be joined by the Lord Mayor of Dublin Paul McAuliffe!